 - Where to find communities of researchers and coaches to help and support you

-As well as writing this blog, I regularly give careers talks at universities in the UK, including Brunel, Oxford Brookes, Southampton and York.
-You’ll also find me in Google Hangouts and twitter chats, giving advice about PhD careers.
+As well as writing this blog, I regularly give careers talks at universities in the UK, including Bristol, Brunel, Manchester, Oxford Brookes, Southampton and York.
 I’d love to speak at your institution, or to your members, so please feel free to invite me to an event!